human-pming/Foopys-Choice/README.md

 *   Integrate Wit with Android app
 *   Randomly recommend recipes based on weather

 Tell Foopy about today's weather.
-Foopy will recommend today's food right away! <br/>If you are dissatisfied, ask Foopy again and get new recommendations<br/>
+Foopy will recommend today's food right away! <br/>If you are dissatisfied, ask Foopy again and get new recommendations 👍<br/>

 영상첨부하기